p3nt4/Invoke-TmpDavFS/README.md

 sharename: Name of the share to export, defaults to Temp

-export: Listen on any interface, instead of localhost (requires admin).
+export: Listen on all interfaces instead of localhost (requires admin).

 auth: Require authentication, defaults to false.